 - Set one piece of dough on your work surface.
 Shape the other piece into a ball and cover with plastic wrap.
 Cut the piece on your work surface into quarters and roll them into balls.
 Work with one dough ball at a time, and keep the other balls under plastic wrap so they don‘t dry out.

-- Roll each small dough ball between your hands, but try not to spend too much time.
+- Roll each ball between your hands, but try not to spend too much time.
 Overkneaded dough often results in a hard crust and a dense, dry interior.
 Since the dough is very sticky, the dough scraper is very helpful for picking up each piece of dough.

-To Form the Donuts
+To Form the Donut Rings

-- Continue with the rest of the dough.
+- Continue forming the rest of the donut rings.

 To Fry